AaronKutch/super_orchestrator/README.md

 is not up to date).

-Docker is usually good with consistency and being able to run the same thing between different environments, but there are a few things that have different defaults, most notably things involving network access.
-When enabling IPv6, you should use the arguments
+Docker is usually good with consistency and being able to run the same thing between different environments, but there are a few things that have different defaults (meaning something that runs perfectly on one environment may fail in another), most notably things involving network access.
+- When enabling IPv6, you should use the arguments
 ```
 container.create_args([
     "--cap-add=NET_ADMIN", // if doing anything requiring admin access for network stuff